xorhex/mlget/README.md

 Hashes can be read from both the command line and a file (one hash per line) at the same time

 ```
-mlget -r hashes.txt e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
+mlget --read hashes.txt e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
 ```

 #### Recording the hashes not found for next time

 This will output the unfound hashes to a new file:
 ```
-mlget -r hashes.txt -o e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
+mlget --read hashes.txt --output e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
 ```

 This will update current file so it only contains the hashes not found
 ```
-mlget -ru download.txt e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
+mlget --readupdate download.txt e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600
 ```

 #### Other Commands

 ```
-mlget -h
+mlget --help

 mlget - A command line tool to download malware from a variety of sources

-Usage: ./mlget [OPTIONS] argument ...
+Usage: ./mlget [OPTIONS] hash_arguments...
+      --comment strings     Add comment to the sample when uploading to your own instance of MWDB.
-      --c           Parse and print the config file
+      --config              Parse and print the config file
-      --d string    The service to download the malware from.
+      --from string         The service to download the malware from.
                               Must be one of:
                               - tg (Triage)
                               - mb (Malware Bazaar)
                               - ms (Malshare)
                               - ha (HybirdAnlysis)
                               - vt (VirusTotal)
                               - cp (Cape Sandbox)
                               - mw (Malware Database)
                               - ps (PolySwarm)
                               - iq (InquestLabs)
                             If omitted, all services will be tried.
-      --h           Print the help message
+      --help                Print the help message
-      --ne          Do not extract malware from archive file.
+      --noextraction        Do not extract malware from archive file.
                             Currently this only effects MalwareBazaar and HybridAnalysis
-      --o           Write to a file the hashes not found (for later use with the -r flag)
+      --output              Write to a file the hashes not found (for later use with the -r flag)
-      --r string    Read in a file of hashes (one per line)
+      --read string         Read in a file of hashes (one per line)
-      --ru string   Read hashes from file to download.
+      --readupdate string   Read hashes from file to download.
 Replace entries in the file with just the hashes that were not found (for next time).
-      --t strings   Tag the sample when uploading to your own instance of MWDB.
+      --tag strings         Tag the sample when uploading to your own instance of MWDB.
-      --u           Upload downloaded files to the MWDB instance specified in the mlget.yml file.
+      --upload              Upload downloaded files to the MWDB instance specified in the mlget.yml file.
-      --ud          Upload downloaded files to the MWDB instance specified in the mlget.yml file.
+      --uploaddelete        Upload downloaded files to the MWDB instance specified in the mlget.yml file.
                             Delete the files after successful upload

 Example Usage: mlget <sha256>
-Example Usage: mlget -d mb <sha256>
+Example Usage: mlget --from mb <sha256>
+Example Usage: mlget --tag tag_one --tag tag_two --uploaddelete <sha256> <sha1> <md5>
 ```